When it comes to a family vacation with babies, toddlers, or small kids, there’s not much that’s better than taking a cruise.

 In general, we recommend packing less than what you need.
 No one needs four different swimsuits or six pairs of shoes on a cruise.
 However, being a parent, we are more than willing to overpack when it comes to our kid.

-The reason being, with so many people on the ship, we do our best to keep the kid happy during the cruise.
-The last thing we want is a baby who is grumpy and crying — and bothering other passengers — because we forgot something at home.
+The reason being, with so many people on the ship, it’s nice to do your best to keep the kid happy (especially young ones that can throw tantrums) during the cruise.
+The last thing you want is a baby who is grumpy and crying — and bothering other passengers — because you forgot something at home.
+It’s also not easy to run out and grab things like diapers or formula.

 Pack Plenty of Over-the-Counter Medicine